PHASE 3 OF 7

 30-60 Minutes That Save Your Hackathon

-Identify the riskiest technical assumption in your idea and run a focused spike on it before writing a single line of real code.
+Identify the riskiest technical assumption and spike it before writing a single line of real code.

 “A spike solution is a very simple program to explore potential solutions.
 It focuses only on the problem under examination while ignoring all other concerns.
 Most spikes are not good enough to keep, so expect to throw away the code.”